-The principal of a revocable trust will be disregarded because resources are no longer a factor in the Medi-Cal eligibility determination.
-Payments from the trust to or for the benefit of the individual are counted as income to the individual.
+The new policy change because of asset elimination is: The principal of a revocable trust will be disregarded because resources are no longer a factor in the Medi-Cal eligibility determination.
+The following rules are not changed by asset elimination: Payments from the trust to or for the benefit of the individual are counted as income to the individual according to Medi-Cal income counting rules of the Medi-Cal program for which eligibility is being determined.
 Any other payments are considered transfers of assets made by the individual.
-(22 CCR § 50489.5(e)).
+Refer to the regulatory language in 22 CCR § 50489.5(e) for detailed information on trust payments as income and transferred assets.